-- What is the Applicant's proposal for a school bus (and perhaps future MBTA shuttle bus) waiting area/shelter? - Given the "motor-dependence" of the site, a significant number of EV parking stations should be provided.
-At a minimum, infrastructure for expansion of the number of spaces should be built into the project, including the capacity of the project's transformer(s). - Bicycle parking should be provided at appropriate locations within the site for visitors.
+- What is the Applicant's proposal for a school bus (and perhaps future MBTA shuttle bus) waiting area/shelter?
+A covered waiting area is now depicted in the perspective drawing, and is blocked out on the Landscape and civil plans.
+The final design of this should be clarified in the architectural drawings. - Given the "motor-dependence" of the site, a significant number of EV parking stations should be provided.
+At a minimum, infrastructure for expansion of the number of spaces should be built into the project, including the capacity of the project's transformer(s).
+Not clarified at this point. - Bicycle parking should be provided at appropriate locations within the site for visitors.
+Bike racks are located near the building entry.